Honoring those who served

 It was — as all wars are — a terrible war.

-Among them, my brothers, sister and nephew-in-law:
+Among them, my brothers and sister:

 Evan H. Geissler, U.S. Air Force